It is the dark that seeds cruelty into justice, that drips contempt into compassion, that poisons love with grains of doubt.

 The rain will come, and the seeds will sprout, for the dark is soil in which they grow, and it is the clouds above them, and it waits behind the star that gives them light.

 Eventually, even stars burn out.

-Continuing the tradition of pre-released Star Wars novelizations, Matt Stover, author of other Expanded Universe books such as Shatterpoint and The New Jedi Order: Traitor, was commissioned to write the final book of the prequel films.
+Continuing the tradition of pre-released Star Wars novelizations, Matt Stover, author of other Star Wars Legends books such as Shatterpoint and The New Jedi Order: Traitor, was commissioned to write the final book of the prequel films.
 Revenge of the Sith thus covers the events of Anakin's last days as a Jedi, but does more than merely recap them.
-Stover's book is often told from the second-person perspective, and makes both the action and non-action events highly psychological.
+Stover's book is often told in the present tense and three times from the second-person perspective and makes both the action and non-action events highly psychological.

 In addition to tropes inherited from the film, this book includes examples of:

 - 100% Heroism Rating: Anakin and Obi-Wan, which is how Palpatine wants it.From the beginning of the Clone Wars, the phrase Kenobi and Skywalker has become a single word.
 They are everywhere.
 HoloNet features of their operations against the Separatist enemy have made them the most famous Jedi in the galaxy.